 If you enjoy a good Indian pickle you will fall in love with this vegan carrot pickle.

-Indian pickles can be addictive, because the unique combination of spices, mustard oil and salt packs in more flavor than you can imagine.
+Indian pickles are alluring because they pack in so much flavor with the spices, mustard oil and salt.
 Pickles have long been valued in Indian homes for their probiotic benefits but unfortunately most store bought pickles do not offer those benefits because they are pasteurized.

 A few years back, as I learned more about the power of fermented foods like sauerkraut and sourdough, I also turned to making my own Indian pickles at home (like this amazing lime pickle), much as my mother and grandmother did.
 I discovered that not only is the process easy, but the result is far tastier and more nutritious than anything you can buy in a jar off a shelf.

 I've since pickled all sorts of veggies, but one of my favorites is by far this delicious carrot pickle.
 Not only is it super easy to make, but it amplifies the natural healthfulness of carrots.
-Best of all, it tastes amazing as a side with a simple Indian meal of dal and rice.
+And it tastes so good, you might be tempted to eat it by the spoonful!

 Ingredients